 - trains (list) A list of neo.core.SpikeTrain objects. - events (dict) A dictionary of Event objects, indexed by segment.
-These events (in case of lists, always the first element in the list) will be used to align the spike trains and will be at time 0 for the aligned spike trains. - copy (bool) Determines if aligned copies of the original spike trains will be returned.
+These events will be used to align the spike trains and will be at time 0 for the aligned spike trains. - copy (bool) Determines if aligned copies of the original spike trains will be returned.
 If not, every spike train needs exactly one corresponding event, otherwise a ValueError will be raised.
 Otherwise, entries with no event will be ignored.